 Since the beginning of 2019 Mathis Bereuter works as a correpetitor of the string department at the University of Music and Drama Rostock and serves as a faculty member at the University of Arts Berlin at the moment.
-Mathis Bereuter is regularly invited as accompanist for international competitions such as ARD, Paulo, Joseph Joachim and Viva Hall, and works occasionally as collaborative pianist at the Karajan-Academy of the Berlin Philharmonic and the Berlin State Opera.
+Mathis Bereuter is regularly invited as accompanist for international competitions such as ARD, Paulo, Joseph Joachim and Viva Hall, and works occasionally as collaborative pianist at the Karajan-Academy of the Berlin Philharmonic and the Komische Oper Berlin.
 He is highly appreciated as a chamber musician and has worked with musical personalities like Jean Guihen Queyras, Frans Helmerson, Jens Peter Maintz, Ivan Monighetti, Troels Svane, Thomas Demenga, Nora Chastain and the Artemis Quartet.

 At the age of twelve Mathis Bereuter passed the entrance examination for the music academy in Basel.
 His teacher was Prof. Adrian Oetiker, along with Rudolf Lutz who gave him lessons in improvisation.
 After his abitur he commenced studies in the soloist class of Prof. Klaus Hellwig at the University of Arts in Berlin.
 He attended masterclasses with Anne Queffélec, Zoltán Kocsis, Piotr Anderszewski, Roland Krüger, Konstanze Eickhorst and Aleksandar Madzar.